Seeed-Studio/wiki-documents/docs/Edge/reTerminal-DM/Embedded_ML/reTerminal-DM-Yolo5.md

 ---
-description:  Train your own data set with Yolov5 and reTerminal DM
+description:  Train your own data set with Yolov5 and Deploy on reTerminal DM
-title:  Train your own data set with Yolov5 and reTerminal DM
+title:  Train your own data set with Yolov5 and Deploy on reTerminal DM
 keywords:
   - Edge
   - reTerminal DM Application